Selectively Disabling HTTP/1.0 and HTTP/1.1

 "GET /wp-themes.php HTTP/1.1" 426

-To give you a feel for how many of those bad requests there were, compare the before and after proportions.
+Regardless of the fine-tuning though, this definitely confirmed my feeling that most bad traffic comes over HTTP/1.X.
+To give you a feel for this, compare the before and after proportions.
 The first chart is 14 days of data, which is 12 days with HTTP/1.X and 2 days without.
 The second chart is only those 2 days of data with most HTTP/1.X blocked.
 As you can see, the shift in the proportion of errors is drastic.

 To Include or Exclude?